 Tel: (0-3868) 15-4028366

-Baco is another popular spot for typical argentine foods like beef, humales, tamitas, pastas, pizzas and empanadas.
+Baco is another popular spot for typical Argentine foods like beef, tamales, humitas, pastas, pizzas and empanadas.
 Baco also offers a substantial menu of local wines.
-Prices are good and so is the atmo.
+Prices are good and so is the atmosphere.

 La Casa de Empanadas